-Henry Olusegun Olumide Adeola Samuel (born 19 February 1963), better known as Seal, is a British pop and R&B singer who is best-known (at least in the United States) for his hits "Crazy" and "Kiss from a Rose".
-He was born on February 19, 1963 in London to a Brazilian father and Nigerian mother.
+Henry Olusegun Adeola Samuel (born 19 February 1963), better known as Seal, is a British pop and R&B singer who is best-known (at least in the United States) for his hits "Crazy" and "Kiss from a Rose".
+He was born in London to an Afro-Brazilian father and Nigerian mother.
 Seal has won numerous music awards throughout his career, including four Grammy Awards and an MTV Video Music Award.

-In addition to recoding albums and touring, Seal was one of the four coaches on The Voice Australia during Seasons One and Two, and won both of those seasons (he guided both the 2012 champion, Karise Eden, and the 2013 champion, Harrison Craig, to victory).
+In addition to recording albums and touring, Seal was one of the four coaches on The Voice Australia during its first and second seasons, and won both of those seasons (guiding both the 2012 champion, Karise Eden, and the 2013 champion, Harrison Craig, to victory).